 “The love we give away is the only love we keep.”
-Elbert Hubbard On a salmon-pink back alleyway in Marrakech, Morocco, I discovered a tribute to love’s enduring and universal nature.
-Its medium was white chalk; the hand that drew it undoubtedly belonged to a child; its canvas was a rugged wall.
-That spring, asContinue reading “A Love Lesson from a Moroccan Wall”
+Elbert Hubbard On a salmon-pink back alleyway in Marrakech, Morocco, I discovered a tribute to love’s enduring nature.
+Its medium was white chalk.
+The hand that drew it undoubtedly belonged to a child.
+Its canvas was a rugged wall.
+That spring, as I exploredContinue reading “A Love Lesson from a Moroccan Wall”

 A young man in Marrakech shapes metal strips that will later be used to form the skeleton of a jewel-toned Moroccan lantern.
 In the town’s souk (bazaar), a colorful array of these finished lanterns adorns stalls, making for a picturesque stroll by night when blocks are all aglow.
-Palaces and riads (traditional Moroccan townhouses) glimmerContinue reading “Photo du Jour: A Lantern Maker in Marrakech’s Souk”
+Palaces and riads (traditional Moroccan townhouses) glimmer withContinue reading “Photo du Jour: A Lantern Maker in Marrakech’s Souk”

 Photo du Jour: Happy in Marrakech, Morocco

 These faces of Marrakech, Morocco make me smile.
 Whether playing soccer on the dusty labyrinthine backroads of this so-called “Pink City,” working in a sun-drenched herb market, or shuttling bread dough atop their heads to take to a communal oven, the young men’s faces exude happiness.